MIDIKinetics/LemurChangelog/README.md

     Sends a MIDI sysex message out Lemur target `target` with the supplied `dataBytes`.

     Note:
     - You do not need to specify the sysex-start or sysex-end data bytes.
-These will be added to the message before is sent if they are already added.
+These will be added to the message before it is sent if they are not already added.
     - Data bytes are currently limited to 128 values.

     Example: